hubmapconsortium/ingest-validation-tools/docs/bulkrnaseq/index.md

-In the portal: bulk RNA not in Portal
+In the portal: bulk-RNA not in Portal

 ## Metadata schema